 After the tour, I came back to the hostel to get Lunch.
 I noticed new luggage and various girly items laying around.
-Apparently, we have new guests in the room.
+We have new guests in the room.
 A very friendly Russian lady from St. Petersburg and her probably an 18-year-old daughter.

 But she encouraged me to visit St. Petersburg.
 Because people from St. Petersburg are all about fun, unlike those business drones living in Moscow.
 And because there are cultural events everywhere every day.

 Her daughter was shy and avoided any contact with hostel guests.
 So I guess this trip was not her idea and she was bored as any child would be when traveling with the parents.
 A great opportunity to rock her world and have fun with her.
 Unfortunately, she was unfit in the same way as her mother.

 Another new guest came to my room today.
 A dude from Brazil, who was traveling for three weeks across Eastern Europe.
 I saw so many Brazilians during my trip and they always travel the same route, I had to ask why.
 Well, the answers are simple.
 There is no Visa requirement and it is very easy to visit many countries in a short amount of time.

 The rest of the day was pretty much uneventful because I started to feel sick.
 It might be caused by lack of sleep or because I left the window next to my bed wide open overnight.

 Vilnius Day 3 – Got sick